-- No suspected viral haemorrhagic fever (VHF) case reported in last 24 hours - As of 2nd January 2024, a total of 10 suspected VHF cases have been reported from three counties of Western Equatoria state: Yambio County (05), Nzara County (04) and Tambura County (01). - A rapid response team has been deployed to investigate the suspected outbreak. - Samples were collected from alive suspected cases and lab analysis is underway at the National Public Health Laboratory (NPHL) and Uganda Virus Research Institute (UVRI) - The Public Health Emergency Operations Centre (PHEOC) is in alert mode and continues to coordinate and monitor the situation.
+- Two (02) suspected viral haemorrhagic fever (VHF) case reported in last 24 hours from which one was new death report. - As of 3rd January 2024, a total of 12 suspected VHF cases have been reported from three counties of Western Equatoria state: Yambio County (07), Nzara County (04) and Tambura County (01). - A rapid response team has been deployed to investigate the suspected outbreak. - Samples were collected from alive suspected cases and lab analysis is underway at the National Public Health Laboratory (NPHL) and Uganda Virus Research Institute (UVRI) - The Public Health Emergency Operations Centre (PHEOC) is in alert mode and continues to coordinate and monitor the situation.